drfastfinds/drfastfinds-site/_products/timemicro-tiffany-blue-trailer.md

 ---
 layout: product
-title: "TimeMicro Tiffany Blue Trailer Set: Volkswagen and Spyder"
+title: "TimeMicro Light Blue Trailer Set: Volkswagen and Spyder"
 price: 70.00
 youtube_link: "https://youtube.com/shorts/fXCzU8YOLZI?feature=share"
 youtube_video_id: "fXCzU8YOLZI"
 blog_link: "https://drfastfinds.github.io/drfastfinds-site/collectibles/diecast/tiffany%20blue/timemicro/2024/09/25/time-micro-tiffany-blue-trailer-set-volkswagen-spyder.html"
 description: |
-  <p>The TimeMicro Tiffany Blue Trailer Set featuring Volkswagen and Spyder is a stunning addition for collectors and enthusiasts alike.
+  <p>The TimeMicro Light Blue Trailer Set featuring Volkswagen and Spyder is a stunning addition for collectors and enthusiasts alike.
 This set combines vibrant aesthetics with exquisite detailing, showcasing the iconic Volkswagen alongside the stylish Spyder.</p>

   <p>Perfect for display or play, this model captures the spirit of adventure and the joy of classic automotive design.
 Whether you're a fan of diecast models or simply appreciate fine craftsmanship, this trailer set is a must-have for any collection.</p>